wsrn829/RevConnectFrontendReact/README.md

 # Project 1 - Social Media SPA
 RevConnect is a social media project that aims to provide a platform for personal users, businesses, and creators to connect with each other.
 The core functional scope includes features such as personal user accounts where users can post, like, comment and share posts, edit, and delete their posts.
 The project also includes business and creator accounts, which allow them to create and promote posts.

+# I wrote all the code in this repository.

 ## Dates
  - Code Freeze: EOB 7/31/24